Skip to main content

 8.5.4.

-(computer project) Use a computer software (such as Matlab, Octave, or perhaps even a spreadsheet), plot the solution of the given forced Duffing equation with Euler’s method.
-Plotting the solution for \(t\) from 0 to 100 with several different (small) step sizes.
+(computer project) Use computer software (such as Matlab, Octave, or perhaps even a spreadsheet) to plot the solution of the given forced Duffing equation with Euler’s method.
+Plot the solution for \(t\) from 0 to 100 with several different (small) step sizes.
 Discuss.

 8.5.101.